ncl7/MiniProject1/README.md

 - [x] Create content that explains how using Git and automated testing can improve the productivity and competitiveness of a company (Nicole)

-- [] Create content that explains how using Docker and continous integration can improve the productivity and competitiveness of a company
+- [x] Create content that explains how using Docker and continous integration can improve the productivity and competitiveness of a company (Shannon)

 - [x] Create content that explains commands and usage for vi (Nicole)
 - [x] Define: What, Why, and How to use Linux Commands